isomerpages/imda-codesg/_infocomm-media-clubs-cca/LEARN: Tech and Media Courses/LEARN Bootcamps.md

 **Google AppSheet Bootcamp (Pri)**
 ![](/images/web%20banner.jpg)
 The Google AppSheet Bootcamp introduces students to the world of app development.
 This fun and engaging program is designed to teach students the basics of app development using the Google AppSheet platform.
-With features like the drag-and-drop interface and automatic data syncing, AppSheet allows students to focus on the process of problem solving with design thinking skills and areas of app development like user interface and user experience.
+With features like the drag-and-drop interface and automatic data syncing, AppSheet allows students to focus on the process of problem solving with design thinking skills and areas of app development like user interface and user experience.&nbsp;

 As a final project, students will create their own custom app that they can use and share with friends and family.